Lithium-6

 NMR data

-Nuclear magnetic properties of the NMR active Nuclide 6Li
+Nuclear magnetic properties and parameters of the NMR active Nuclide 6Li

 Isotope:6Li-NMRQuantity:4.85 % [1.9 - 7.8 %]Spin:1+Nuclearmagnetic moment